 a short post mounted on the gallery.
 A photo is at right,

-and another photo and a third photo (near the bottom of the page) are available, but the light is not seen in Google's dark satellite
+and a 2015 photo and another photo (near the bottom of the page) are available, but the light is not seen in Google's dark satellite

 There is a historic radio